MET4L-DS/AskMe/README.md

 ## Introduction

-LawGPT is an AI-powered platform that provides legal advice grounded in Indian legal statutes, including the Indian Penal Code.
+LawGPT is an AI-powered platform that provides legal advice grounded in Indian legal statutes, including the Bharatiya Nyaya Sanhita.
 It is designed to assist users by simulating a consultation with a lawyer, offering interpretations, potential legal outcomes, and procedural guidance on various legal matters.

 ## Features

--   **Legal Consultation:** Provides advice on legal matters based on the Indian Penal Code and other relevant laws.
+-   **Legal Consultation:** Provides advice on legal matters based on the Bharatiya Nyaya Sanhita and other relevant laws.
 -   **Scenario Analysis:** Analyzes user-provided scenarios and offers legal interpretations and potential consequences.
 -   **User-Friendly Interface:** Easy-to-use interface for non-technical users seeking legal guidance.
 -   **Comprehensive Coverage:** Covers a wide range of legal issues including civil, criminal, family, and corporate law.